-3. Rule Set Customization and Business Education of Access Risk
+3. Rule Set Customisation and Business Education of Access Risk

 Business users performing a User Access Review are likely to pay more attention to those SAP roles assigned to their users that contribute to access risk violations.
-If the organization has performed a rule set customization project, they are likely to have defined a more appropriate and refined rule set.
+If the organisation has performed a rule set customisation project, they are likely to have defined a more appropriate and refined rule set.

 The access risk rule set project serves as a great tool for educating the business users on the access risks applicable to their area.
 By having a better understanding of each of the access risks in the rule set, the business users can make more informed decisions during the User Access Review as to whether and risk bearing access for a particular user is acceptable or not.

 4. Use a Tool to Facilitate the User Access Review Process.

 Performing a User Access Review in a spreadsheet often proves challenging.
 Although the reviewer can see the roles assigned to the users, spreadsheets often do not include usage and risk information.
 This results in roles being removed from a user that contain transaction codes that are being used by that user i.e. he / she requires that access to carry out their job function.
 This causes business disruption, and most of the removed access gets assigned back to these users immediately after the User Access Review.

 By using a commercial solution for the User Access Review, the business users can make more informed decisions due to having User-Transaction usage and access risk information.